openandclose/html5prescan/README.rst

 Then, I tested the test data against well-known libraries (``validator``, ``jsdom``, ``html5lib``).
-For non-obvious inconsistencies, that is, the ones I particularly wanted to make sure, I reported them upstream.

-For validator, I think the reporting is done.
-(So the library is, in a way, a validator conformant).
+I reported all inconsistencies upstream, and ``validator`` and ``jsdom`` maintainers confirmed my interpretations.

+So I believe may library and tests are in a good state.

 For the details, see ``test/resource/memo/201910-comparison.rst``.